What is Oracle Cloud Infrastructure Data Transfer?

 Can I request a transfer appliance if I want to transfer data to one of the Oracle Cloud Infrastructure US regions, but I am based outside the United States?

 No. Due to various security and compliance mandates, Oracle does not support shipping the transfer appliance outside the United States, even if the data is meant to be uploaded to one of the Oracle's US regions.
-For these transfers, we recommend using Data Transfer Disk service.
+For transfers like these, we recommend using Data Transfer Disk service.

 Can I use Data Transfer Appliance to export data from Oracle Cloud Infrastructure Object Storage?